Interpolation functions

 This is useful in the Hiera data sources.
 If you need to use the same value for multiple keys, you can assign the literal value to one key, then call lookup to reuse the value elsewhere.
 You can edit the value in one place to change it everywhere it’s used.

 For example, suppose your WordPress profile needs a database server, and you’re already configuring that hostname in data because the MySQL profile needs it.
-You could write:
+You can write:

 though you wrote the WordPress parameter in the common.yaml